 The real story, however, is far from frivolous.
 Stella Lieback, a 79 year old woman went through the McDonald’s drive through with her grandson.
 While they parked, Liebeck held the coffee between her knees so she could add her cream and sugar.
 She spilled the coffee along her groin and thighs.
 Her grandson immediately took her to the hospital from the pain she endured.

 At the hospital, doctors found that over 16% of Liebeck’s body was burned from the coffee.
-She even had third-degree burns because it was so hot!
+She even had third-degree burns because the coffee was so hot!
 She spent 8 days in the hospital where she had several skin grafts among several other procedures.

 The family later found out that this was because McDonald’s was keeping their coffee between 180-190 degrees.
 Upon further investigation, Liebeck’s lawyer found that over 700 people suffered similar burns from McDonald’s coffee.
-Many doctors agreed that this temperature is incredibly lethal, no matter the substance.
+Many doctors agreed that this temperature is incredibly lethal, no matter what the substance is.

 Since this case, McDonald’s has now lowered the required temperature of their coffee by 10 degrees (held between 170-180 degrees).
 In the years following, McDonald’s began to fund citizen lobbying groups against so-called frivolous lawsuits like this.